yogesh-turing/Meta-CodeBench-APP/failure_reason.md

 For the test case, `should schedule tasks based on priority`, task B, C and D have dependency on task A. So task A should be executed first then remaining tasks depdending on their priorities.

 The model returned all the tasks sorted by priorities.

+The model failed to detect dependency cycles between the tasks.
+The `dfs` function is not correctly implemented by the model to detect cyclic dependencies.
+The `dfs` function only checks if a task has been visited once.